Time Fades Away

 Time Fades Away is a 1973 live album by Canadian-American musician Neil Young.
 Consisting of previously unreleased material, it was recorded with the Stray Gators on the support tour following 1972's highly successful album Harvest.
 Due to Young's dissatisfaction with the tour, it was omitted from his catalogue and not released on compact disc until 2017.
 The album is the first of the so-called "Ditch Trilogy" of albums that Young recorded following the major success of Harvest, whereupon the scope of his success and acclaim became so apparent that Young subsequently experienced alienation from his music and career.

 Nevertheless, Time Fades Away received much critical praise and was widely pirated after lapsing out of print because of the ensuing demand from fans.
-It was initially reissued only on vinyl as part of the Official Release Series Discs 5-8 Vinyl Box Set for Record Store Day in 2014.
+It was initially reissued on vinyl as part of the Official Release Series Discs 5-8 Vinyl Box Set for Record Store Day in 2014, then reissued again for its 50th anniversary in 2023 as Time Fades Away 50.
 The album finally saw an official CD release in August 2017 as part of the CD version of the boxset.
-It was also made available as a digital download for purchase through the PonoMusicWorld website (closed), the iTunes store and Qobuz.
-In 2021 it is available on streaming platforms such as Deezer and Apple Music, and on the Neil Young Archives website.
+It gradually became available on streaming platforms and on the Neil Young Archives website in 2021.